 Returning back to work after being on maternity leave is a daunting experience.
-I fully enjoyed both my maternity leaves and being a stay at home mom for that time, but I was happy to join the world of work again.
-Despite the fact that I was glad to return to work, it was a whole new set of challenges to navigate.
+I fully enjoyed both my maternity leaves and being a stay at home mom for that time.
+I must admit I was happy to join the world of work again.

 Have a 1:1 with your manager before your official return